TablePress/TablePress/readme.txt

 Please visit the plugin website at https://tablepress.org/ for more information or a [demo](https://tablepress.org/demo/)).

 = Supporting future development =
-If you like TablePress, please rate and review it here in the WordPress Plugin Directory, support it with your [donation](https://tablepress.org/donate/), or [flattr it](https://flattr.com/thing/783658/TablePress).
+If you like TablePress, please rate and review it here in the WordPress Plugin Directory or support it with your [donation](https://tablepress.org/donate/).
 Thank you!

 = TablePress Extensions =
 Additional features and useful enhancements are available as separate plugins, called [TablePress Extensions](https://tablepress.org/extensions/), on the plugin website.